Albany, California: Arts, culture, and recreation

 The Solano Avenue Stroll, an annual street festival held on Solano Avenue in Albany and Berkeley, attracts more than 250,000 visitors on the second Sunday of September.
 The event was started in 1975 by The Iris store owner and Solano Avenue Association founder Ira Klein as a "thank you party" from Solano Avenue business owners to customers.
 The Library of Congress designated the Solano Stroll as a "National Local Legacy" in 2001.

 Albany has both the locale and the title for one of the best-known poems in language poetry, by former long-time Albany resident, poet Ron Silliman.

-Albany is home to Golden Gate Fields, the only commercial racetrack in the Bay Area, as well as the Eastshore State Park which skirts the San Francisco Bay, and the Albany Bulb.
+Albany is home to the now closed Golden Gate Fields as well as the Eastshore State Park which skirts the San Francisco Bay, and the Albany Bulb.

 Albany has a school music program.
 High school music groups, both instrumental and choral, have performed at the CMEA, Reno Jazz, and other festivals.
 The Albany High School Jazz Band was also accepted at the Essentially Ellington festival at the Lincoln Center in 2010.
 Albany was one of 15 schools accepted into the festival.

 Albany Strollers & Rollers is a volunteer group dedicated to service and advocacy for bicycling and walking.

 Friends of Five Creeks is an all-volunteer group working hands-on for clean water and healthy watersheds.

 The Albany Community Center was designed by architect Robert Marquis and opened in 1994.
 It houses the Albany Public Library on one side and the Community Center on the other, and is host to many different community events and cultural activities.